AimaAyaz/study-agent-final/README.md

 ### 2️⃣ Open CMD inside the extracted folder
 In File Explorer:

+- Double click the extracted folder (all files will be listed)
 - Click the address bar
 - Type: `cmd`
 - Press Enter